GIAC Web Application Penetration Tester (GWAPT)

 Web applications are one of the most significant points of vulnerability in organizations today.
 Most organizations have them (both web applications and the vulnerabilities associated with them).
 Web app holes have resulted in the theft of millions of credit cards, major financial loss, and damaged reputations for hundreds of enterprises.
 The number of computers compromised by visiting web sites altered by attackers is too high to count.
 This certification measures an individuals understanding of web application exploits and penetration testing methodology.
 Check your web applications for holes before the bad guys do.

 *No Specific training is required for any GIAC certification.
 There are many sources of information available regarding the certification objectives' knowledge areas.
 Practical experience is an option; there are also numerous books on the market covering Computer Information Security.
 Another option is any relevant courses from training providers, including SANS.*

 - Time limit of 2 hours

 GIAC reserves the right to change the specifications for each certification without notice.
-Based on a scientific passing point study, the GWAPT passing point changed from a 150 question format to a 75 question format for newly activated certification attempts on or after 4/11/2011.
+Based on a scientific passing point study, the GWAPT passing point has been determined to be 71% for all candidates receiving access to their certification attempts on or after May 16, 2016.
 To verify the format of your current certification attempt, please read the Certification Information found in your portal account at https://exams.giac.org/pages/attempts.